wp-plugins/thecartpress-price-by-customer/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.0.3 =
+* Compatible with TheCartPress 1.2.4

 = 1.0.2 =
-* Compatible eoth TheCartPress 1.2
+* Compatible with TheCartPress 1.2

 = 1.0.1 =
 * Price as initial price